kacperzielinskidev/getctx/_spec/getctx.md

 - `github.com/charmbracelet/bubbletea`: The TUI framework.
 - `github.com/charmbracelet/bubbles/viewport`: The component for scrollable views.
-- `github.com/charmbracelet/bubbles/textinput`: The component that provides the text input field for the 'Direct Path Input' feature.
+- `github.com/charmbracelet/bubbles/textinput`: The component that provides text input fields for the 'Direct Path Input' and 'In-View Filtering' features.
 - `github.com/charmbracelet/lipgloss`: The library for terminal styling.